bengler/checkpoint/README.md

 Checkpoint is a centralized authentication broker for web applications that supports a number of authentication mechanisms via an http interface.
 Checkpoint can take care of logging your users into your application and keep track of session and access privileges across services.

-In a next iteration, logging in is going to be extracted into a frontend pebble.
-This is partly for performance purposes (identity store vs logging in have very different usage patterns), and partly because they're different things and should, therefore, live in different places.
-However, that is going to happen after we've gotten the bare bones of our Cahootsware project working.

 [![Build Status](https://secure.travis-ci.org/bengler/checkpoint.png)](https://travis-ci.org/bengler/checkpoint)

 ## Concepts